What's all this, then?

 • Word ladders with Julia

-Nov 3, 2022 programming julia
+calendar Nov 3, 2022 · 12 min read · programming julia ·

-Lewis Carroll's game of Doublets Such a long time since my last post!
-Well, that's the working life for you.
-Anyway, recently I was reading about Lewis Carroll - always one of my favourite people - and was reminded of his word game "Doublets" in which one word is turned into another by changing one letter at …
+Lewis Carroll’s game of Doublets Such a long time since my last post!
+Well, that’s the working life for you.
+Anyway, recently I was reading about Lewis Carroll - always one of my favourite people - and was reminded of his word game “Doublets” in which one word is turned into another by changing one letter at a time, …

 Read More